 What do students (and families) need to know about you and what you do?

-Much in the way that our Dean of Students (Dr. Joshua Eagle) focuses on student life, as Assistant Head I focus on academic life, making sure students are on track to graduation.
+Much in the way that our Dean of Students (Dr. Eagle) focuses on student life, as Assistant Head I focus on academic life, making sure students are on track to graduation.
 My role is to make sure we're offering an enriching and interesting set of courses every year, and that we have teachers who are ready and excited to teach those courses.